team-techchef/bgbl/src/data/pages/about.md

 What makes us different?
 I have spent over ten years teaching and preaching about the importance of diversity in literature.
 I have taught writing workshops and presented on literary panels in South Africa, China, New York City, Trinidad, Bangladesh, and France.

 We believe that books are magic and we are creating a space for everyone to find their super power.

-Sign up for our bimonthly newsletter, Come Get Your Diversity to keep up!